Becoming a sustainable business can be easy. It's not only great for saving money, but can:

 Whether you’re a café or restaurant, hairdresser or beauty salon, retail business or office, the smallest change can make a difference.

-For more information about how we are working to improve our City's environmental sustainability, visit our Sustainability webpage.
+For more information about how we are working to improve our City's environmental sustainability, visit our Sustainability page.

 Download the Business Sustainability Survey data report

 Green Electricity Guide

 Choose to purchase power from renewable sources such as solar or wind.
 Check the Green Electricity Guide website for energy companies that offer the most renewable ‘Green Power’ energy options.

 Business Energy Advice Program